"These build journal entries are part of a Special Series on the development of the S85 SMG3 carbon forged steel lightweight flywheel by TTV Racing.

 Carbon forged steel is also materially stronger.
 It matters most to us V10 owners due to its increased resistance to deformation from heat & torque.

 Carbon steel offers a wider range of machining optimization possibilities: you can occupy the same space with less weight, or more space with similar weight.

-TTV Racing designed the flywheel to fit with the OEM clutch.
+TTV Racing designed and machined the flywheel to fit with the OEM clutch.
 That plays a big part in how street friendly these end up being.

 The flywheel is machined to fit with the OE starter.
 The alignment is guided by a slightly larger bolt hole.
 More information will be found in the journal entry covering the installation.